awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 ## Step 1: Create a launch template<a name="gs-create-lt"></a>

 In this step, you sign in to the Amazon EC2 console with your AWS account credentials and create a launch template that specifies the type of EC2 instance that Amazon EC2 Auto Scaling creates for you\.
-Include information such as the ID of the Amazon machine image \(AMI\) to use, the instance type, the key pair, and security groups\.
+Include information such as the ID of the Amazon Machine Image \(AMI\) to use, the instance type, the key pair, and security groups\.

 **Note**
 Alternatively, you can use a launch configuration to create an Auto Scaling group instead of using a launch template\.
 For the launch configuration instructions, see [Create a launch configuration](#id-gs-create-lc)\.